-For technical questions related to this solicitation, please contact the Global Equality Fund Management Team in DRL/GP at GlobalEquality@state.gov.
+For technical questions related to this solicitation, please contact The Global Equality Fund Management Team at DRL/GP at Global Equality@state.gov.

 With the exception of technical submission questions, during the solicitation period U.S. Department of State staff in Washington and overseas shall not discuss this competition until the entire review process has been completed and rejection and approval letters have been transmitted.